gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales closed his eyes and reeled off a list of coordinates.
-The numbers meant nothing to Iffy, but from the looks on Governor Stern's and Doctor Johel's faces it was clear they recognized at least some of them.
+The numbers meant nothing to Iffy, but from the looks on Governor Stern Rothera's and Doctor Johel's faces it was clear they recognized at least some of them.
 "I can bring up your drones, too,"
 Wales said when he was done.